-The growing number of EVs in the County is consistent with the goals set forth in the Dane County Climate Ac- tion Plan, which highlights the need to rapidly transition away from conventional fossil-fueled vehicles to EVs as a top priority.
+The growing number of EVs in the County is consistent with the goals outlined in the Dane County Climate

+Action Plan, highlighting the need to rapidly transition from conventional fossil-fueled vehicles to EVs as a top priority.
 The plan sets a goal of EVs accounting for 40% of new vehicles sold in the County by 2030 and 57% by 2040.
 As the number of EVs in the County grows, demand for charging infrastructure will grow along with it.

-Unlike vehicles that run on gasoline or diesel fuel that need to visit a gas station to refill their tanks, EVs can charge their batteries in a wide variety of locations, from residential wall outlets to large scale purpose-built charging stations.
+Unlike vehicles that run on gasoline or diesel fuel and need to visit a gas station to refill their tanks, EVs can charge their batteries in many locations, from residential wall outlets to large scale purpose-built charging stations.

 There are three levels of EV charging infrastructure.
 Level 1, which provides 1.3-2.4 kW of power, uses a standard residential wall outlet and often requires 20 to 50 hours to fully charge an EV.
 Level 2, which provides 3-19.2 kW of power, requires 240v service and can charge an EV in 4-10 hours.
-Level 3, also known as direct-current fast charging (DCFC), which provides 50400 kW of power, requires 480v service and can charge an EV in less than 1 hour.
+Level 3, also known as direct-current fast charging (DCFC), which provides 50-

+400 kW of power, requires 480v service and can charge an EV in less than 1 hour.
 Charging times vary based on the power output of the charger, the size of the vehicle's battery, and the vehicle's maximum charge rate.